BoilerUpload - Purdue's Uncomfortable Truths

 "Nothing, nothing," Painter insisted about the differences between this Ohio State team post Holtmann.
 "If he was here the score would be 73-69 Ohio State.
 Nothing.
 He's his assistant.
 They didn't run anything different.
 They didn't do anything different.
 It's a player's game...
 They have good players."

-Purdue is now in this place, a place they've been in for a few years now, and it's as Painter reflected on after the game, testing the cliche that team's will always give their best against Purdue.
+Purdue is now in this place above the rest of the Big Ten, a place they've been in for a few years now, and it's as Painter reflected on after the game, testing the cliche that team's will always give their best against Purdue.

 "When you say you're gonna get everybody's best shot," Painter said after the game.
 "You think it's like a folk tale, but you get everybody's best shot...
 Prepare for their best."